 These governing bodies ensure that levies are not carried out arbitrarily.
 Each step must comply with statutory requirements, and taxpayers are entitled to due process.
 By knowing which agencies are involved and where appeals can be filed, you gain a clearer picture of your rights and the oversight mechanisms in place.

+Each trigger represents a missed opportunity to resolve the issue before taking harsher measures.
+Responding to notices, setting up a payment plan, or disputing the balance early can often prevent a levy.
 If taxpayers recognize these warning signs, they can protect their funds and avoid the disruption of a levy.
-Early steps can mean between arranging manageable payments and losing access to the essential money needed for bills and daily living expenses.
+Early steps can mean the difference between arranging manageable payments and losing access to funds needed for bills and daily living expenses.

 A Montana bank levy follows a detailed process that gives taxpayers notice and time before money is seized from their bank account.
 Each phase has specific legal requirements designed to make the process fair while allowing the Department of Revenue to collect unpaid tax debt.